lusakasa/saka-key/README.md

 # Saka Key

-A keyboard interface to the web.
+A keyboard interface to the web for everyone.

 Install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/saka-key/hhhpdkekipnbloiiiiaokibebpdpakdp) or [Firefox Marketplace](https://addons.mozilla.org/en-US/firefox/addon/saka-key/).
 Then read the [Saka Key Handbook](http://saka-key.lusakasa.com).